mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

 Save those configuration details via the :guilabel:`Save` button at the bottom.

-Now go to :menuselection:`Manage Jenkins --> Manage Nodes and Clouds`.
+Now go to :guilabel:`Manage Jenkins` --> :guilabel:`Manage Nodes and Clouds`.
 At left, click :guilabel:`Configure Clouds`.
 Add a new cloud with the following settings:

 * :guilabel:`Name`: (Name it whatever you want.
 We call ours ``mpm-bionic``)